Nynergy/Nynergy.github.io/blog/_posts/2024-11-27-Fiddling-with-a-Home-Server.md

 ### Future Plans

 TODO: Regular backups, NAS, dashboard, and whatever else you can find on the Nextcloud tasks section for the homelab.
+Adding another server to split up computing load would be a good idea.

 ---